manuelyhvh/sql-server-samples/samples/manage/azure-hybrid-benefit/README.md

 You can track your license utilization over time by running this script on schedule as a runbook.
 To set it up using Azure Portal, follow these steps.

 1. [Create a new automation account](https://ms.portal.azure.com/#create/Microsoft.AutomationAccount)  or use an existing one.
 1. Select *Credentials* in the **Shared resources** group and create a credential object with the database username and password.
-The script will use these to connect to the specified database and save data.
+The script will use these to connect to the specified database to save the license utilization data.
 1. Select *Modules* in the **Shared resources** group and make sure your automation account have the following PowerShell modules installed.
 If not, add them from the Gallery.
     - Az.Accounts
     - Az.Compute